ThesisVault/thesis-vault/README.md

 ## Project Description
 This is a Library Management System built to simplify the management of resources, users, and library operations.
-It enables librarians to track loans, returns, and catalog updates efficiently.
+It enables librarians to track resource transactions and catalog updates efficiently.
 The system is designed with scalability and maintainability in mind.

 ## Design Pattern
 The project follows Clean Architecture and Domain-Driven Design (DDD) principles.

 # Project Setup Instructions

-Follow these steps to clone and set up the project using `pnpm`, configure the environment variables, and set up the database and authentication.
+To clone and set up the project, please ensure you have [pnpm](https://pnpm.io/) installed.
+If you don’t have it yet, visit the pnpm website for [installation instructions](https://pnpm.io/installation) .
+Once you have pnpm, follow these steps to configure the environment variables and set up the database and authentication.

 ### 1. Clone the Repository